surya-kangeyan/sk_bhizChat_express_backend/Readme.md

 ## API Endpoints

-- Shopify OAuth Start: GET /api/auth?shop ="YOUR_SHOP_NAME"
+- Shopify OAuth Start: `GET /api/auth?shop=YOUR_SHOP_NAME`

-   -  This endpoint initiates the OAuth process with Shopify Store.
-- Shopify OAuth Callback: GET /api/auth/callback
+- Shopify OAuth Callback: `GET /api/auth/callback`

-   - Handles the callback from Shopify after the OAuth process.
-- Fetch Collections (HTTP): GET /api/collects
+- Fetch Collections (HTTP): `GET /api/collects`

-   - This endpoint fetches Shopify collections via the GraphQL API.
-# WebSocket Events
+## WebSocket Events
-- startShopifyAuth

-   - Starts the Shopify OAuth process.
+- `startShopifyAuth`: Initiates the Shopify OAuth process
-   - Emits redirectToShopify event with the Shopify auth URL.
+- `storeSession`: Stores the Shopify session
--  fetchCollections
+- `fetchAndStoreAllProducts`: Fetches all products from Shopify and stores them in Pinecone
+- `queryProducts`: Queries products using OpenAI and Pinecone

-   - Fetches Shopify collections via the GraphQL API.
+- `fetchCollections`: Fetches Shopify collections
-   - Emits collectionsData with the fetched collections or collectionsDataError on failure.
+- `openaiPrompt`: Sends a prompt to OpenAI for processing

+For detailed usage of these events, refer to the `src/index.ts` file:

+## Troubleshooting

+- If you encounter CORS issues, ensure that your `FRONTEND_URL` in the `.env` file matches your frontend application's URL.
+- For MongoDB connection issues, verify that your MongoDB server is running and the `MONGODB_URI` in the `.env` file is correct.
+- If Shopify authentication fails, double-check your `SHOPIFY_API_KEY` and `SHOPIFY_API_SECRET` in the `.env` file.

+For any other issues, please check the console logs for error messages and ensure all environment variables are correctly set.